b202i/yakyak/README.md

 INFO:root:Server localhost:10200 is online
 INFO:root:Success, test: mp3
 ```
+Use standard in to create an mp3 file and play it.
+On mac use `afplay` on linux user `aplay`
+> echo lets test yakyak | yakyak -o test.mp3 -f mp3
+> afplay test.mp3

 ## How to use YakYak from the command line
 As with many Linux applications, YakYak supports standard in, and standard out.
 It also supports file input with the -i command and -o for file output.
 For a complete set of commands type yakyak --help.
 > yakyak --help